 Presenting on Camera or Webcam

 - Have a solid colored background behind you that is not distracting; black or navy blue is usually the best.
+For live Q&A sessions, you may wish to download this congress background to use in Zoom, along with instructions on its use.

 - Wear appropriate neutral colored clothing; no bright colors, designs, etc.